We earn commissions from brands listed on this site, which influences how listings are presented.

 Zina Kumok Personal Finance Writer

 Best Money evaluated multiple business loan providers based on criteria such as loan type and purpose, interest rates, fees, eligibility requirements, and more.
-Keep reading to explore our roundup of the best business loans in 2024, including details on funding ranges, credit scores, and annual revenue.
+Keep reading to explore more about our best business loans in 2024, including details on funding ranges, credit scores, and annual revenue.

 Our Best Small Business Loans of 2024

-2. Lendio: Best for Equipment and Startup Loans
+2. Lendio: Our Best for Equipment and Startup Loans

-3. OnDeck: Best Small Business Loan Servicer Overall
+3. OnDeck: Our Best for Small Business Loan Servicer Overall

-4. Bank of America: Best for Existing Bank of America Clients
+4. Bank of America: Our Best for Those Who Also Want Branch Access

-5. American Express Business Line of Credit: Best for Lines of Credit
+5. American Express Business Line of Credit: Our Best for Lines of Credit

-10. Lendzi: Best for Borrowers with Low to No credit
+10. Lendzi: Our Best for Borrowers with Low to No credit

 Methodology: How We Reviewed the Best Small Business Loans